SamR1/docker-fittrackee/README.md

 ---

-[FitTrackee](https://samr1.github.io/FitTrackee/) is a self-hostable application, allowing you to track your outdoor activities (workouts) from gpx files and keep your data on your own server.
+[FitTrackee](https://samr1.github.io/FitTrackee/) is a self-hosted application, allowing you to track your outdoor activities (workouts) from gpx files and keep your data on your own server.

 - To install **FitTrackee** with database initialisation and run the application and dramatiq workers: